How to Fix ‘Please wait for the gpsvc’ Error in Windows?

 3. Tick Create this task with administrator privileges, then type cmd and click OK to open the Command Prompt.

-4. Once done, type sfc /scannow and hit Enter.
+4. Once completed, type ‘sfc /scannow‘ and press Enter.

 5. Now wait for the command to be executed.

-6. Once done, restart your computer and check the result.
+6. Once completed, restart your computer and check the results.

 If the error still persists, you can try downloading the GPSVC.DLL file from the internet.
-This method works in most scenarios where the DLL file gets corrupted.
-After downloading, you will have to replace a DLL file with the corrupted one.
+This method works in most scenarios where the DLL file becomes corrupted.
+After downloading, you will have to replace the corrupted DLL file with the new one.
 To do so, follow the instructions.

 To follow the steps, you need another user account.
 If you already have it, then jump into the steps of downloading a DLL file.
 Otherwise, create an account by following the steps.

-1. To create an account, you will have to access the command prompt.
-For that, just press Ctrl + Alt + Delete keys together.
+1. To create an account, you will need to access the command prompt.
+To do this, simply press Ctrl + Alt + Delete keys simultaneously.

 3. Once you have opened the command prompt, type the following command to create an account.